rijushm/rijushm/README.md

-### Hi there 👋
+### Hi there, I am Riju Sharma 👋

 <!--
 **rijushm/rijushm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I am a fresher
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning at Techno International Batanagar
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...